-This decorator means thar your method will not mofidy business objects.
+This decorator means that your method will not mofidy business objects.
 Like a get method from a Wiki class.
 Therefore, this method will not generate a log entry at coopy actions log:

 '''

 from coopy.decorators import readonly

 @readonly

 def get_page(self, id):

 if id in self.pages:

 return self.pages[id]

+else:

+return None

 '''